We hate branding.

 us she'd opened a little company doing 'branding'.
 "Oh?"

-we asked as innocently as one of those deadly
+we asked as innocently as one of those deadly trapdoor spiders that

 waits all day long for its prey to come by and then has to stay